Creating Processes

 Establishing the Initial Process Stage

-Setting the initial process stage in Practifi is a foundational step that contributes to the clarity, organization and efficiency of the entire workflow, ensuring a smooth and well-defined progression through subsequent stages.
-To establish the Initial process stage, do the following:
+Setting the initial process stage in Practifi is a foundational step that contributes to clarity, organization, and efficiency across the entire workflow, ensuring a smooth, well-defined progression through subsequent stages.
+To establish the initial process stage, do the following:

 1. On the Process Type record, navigate back to the Process Settings section.